Business Model Creation Leveraging Open Innovation

 Program Structure & Requirements

-C. Group Project Outline will be provided during the first day of the class to prepare for your final presentation.
+Group Project Outline will be provided during the first day of the class for preparation of the final project.

 - Target Group: Undergraduate degree with basic internet research skills with spoken and written English communication skills -students from Business Administration, Economics, Engineering, are most ideal.